mm0806son/learngit/readme.md

 `ssh z20ning@pc-elec-387.priv.enst-bretagne.fr`

-If you use VsCode, download the extention `openSSH` and add these lines in the config.
+If you use VsCode, download the extention `remote-SSH` and add these lines in the config.
 As mentioned before, if fail, delete `.imt` to desactivate VPN and try again.

 ```shell
 Host              pc-elec-387.priv.enst-bretagne.fr.imt